UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 http://uwpce-pythoncert.github.io/IntroToPython

-Also there are some homework descriptions and supplemental materials.
+Also there are some excercise descriptions and supplemental materials.

 The source of these materials are in the class gitHub repo: